 This will allow them to benefit from pension contributions and tax relief.
 Those who are close to retirement age may decide that it is better to pay down their mortgages than make pension contributions.

 People approaching retirement should also consider whether a pension contribution will affect their means-tested benefits entitlements during retirement.

-The credit industry has not provided its thoughts regarding pension auto-enrollment.
+The credit industry has not provided its thoughts regarding pension auto-enrolment.
 Each creditor is likely to have a different reaction.
-A debt management plan is based on the premise that creditors will accept reduced payments for debts and may offer relief regarding interest and other charges.
+A formal debt management plan is based on the premise that creditors will accept reduced payments for debts and may offer relief regarding interest and other charges.

 It remains to be seen whether this goodwill will continue if debtors must contribute a significant amount of their disposable income to a pension scheme under the auto-enrollment regulation.

-Creditors may also not look favorably upon a debtor who reduces debt management plan payments due to pension auto-enrollment.
+Creditors may also not look favourably upon a debtor who reduces debt management plan payments due to pension auto-enrolment.
 As the financial environment continues to change, both debtors and creditors may be affected.